projectcalico/calico/maintenance/certificate-management.md

 - To approve the CSR use `clientset.CertificatesV1beta1().CertificateSigningRequests().UpdateApproval(...)`

 #### Above and beyond
-- Read [kubernetes certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) for more information on CSRs.
+- Read [kubernetes certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) for more information on CSRs
-- Use [client-go](https://github.com/kubernetes/client-go) to implement a controller to sign and approve a CSR.
+- Use [client-go](https://github.com/kubernetes/client-go) to implement a controller to sign and approve a CSR